-Meanwhile, kernel-based ML comprises a set of techniques that are particularly effective for classification and regression tasks.
-These methods assess the similarity between data points in higher-dimensional spaces, which is essential for learning from data when data is not trivially separable.
-In contrast to more advanced counterparts such as deep-learning, many kernel-based ML techniques often offer greater interpretability \cite{morocho2019machine,ponte2017kernel}, and provide better accuracy and models when the high-dimensional data is limited which is often the case in many real-world applications \cite{ding2021random,montesinos2021guide}.
-While much of the focus in QML has been on developing quantum or hybrid (quantum-classical) deep learning and neural networks \cite{garg2020advances,kwak2023quantum}, quantum analogues of kernel-based ML techniques are important alternatives with landmark studies that work on centralized data \cite{havlivcek2019supervised,schuld2019quantum}.
+In parallel, kernel-based ML methods have emerged as effective tools for classification and regression tasks.
+These methods compute similarities between data points in high-dimensional spaces, making them particularly suited for problems where data is not trivially separable.
+In contrast to more advanced counterparts, such as deep learning, many kernel-based ML techniques often offer greater interpretability \citep{morocho2019machine,ponte2017kernel} and better accuracy when high-dimensional data is limited, which is often the case in many real-world applications \citep{ding2021random,montesinos2021guide}.
+Although much of the focus in QML has been on developing quantum or hybrid (quantum-classical) deep learning and neural networks \citep{garg2020advances,kwak2023quantum,dang2018image, basheer2020quantum}, quantum analogs of kernel-based ML techniques are important alternatives, with landmark studies focusing on centralized data \citep{havlivcek2019supervised,schuld2019quantum}.

-In real-world scenarios, data is often distributed amongst various parties, who would want to collaboratively train a model but ensure privacy of their data.
-A critical challenge in QML is designing methods that work with distributed data in a secure manner.
-Current research in the field of QML in the context of distributed kernel-based techniques \cite{yu2006privacy,hannemann2023privacy} is limited, with only one notable study addressing it \cite{sheng2017distributed}.
-Although it is not described as a kernel method originally, \cite{schuld2019quantum} later laid the mathematical framework to describe the work to be a special case of the linear kernel applied in a 2-qubit system.
+However, real-world scenarios often involve distributed data \citep{yu2006privacy,hannemann2023privacy}, in which multiple parties wish to collaboratively train a model while ensuring the privacy of their datasets.
+Designing QML techniques that work securely in such distributed settings remains a critical challenge, and current research on distributed kernel-based QML methods is still sparse.
+In particular, \citet{sheng2017distributed} introduced a distributed framework that computes the distance between two data points for classification tasks.
+Later, \citet{schuld2019quantum} demonstrated that this approach is a specific instance of a more general principle: encoding data into an infinite-dimensional Hilbert space as quantum data is equivalent to mapping data into a higher-dimensional feature space for kernel computation.
+This insight establishes a fundamental link between quantum encoding and kernel feature maps, revealing that \citet{sheng2017distributed}'s distance computation is the quantum analog of the linear kernel within a broader theoretical context.